nordseele/hans/docs/install.md

 `ssh-keygen -R raspberrypi.local` if you encounter an "host/key verification" error.
 Note that it can take a few minutes until the pi connects to your wifi network.
 Check with Lanscan when it's connected and ready.

-Now we're going to update the RPI and install a few useful things

 ```shell
 sudo apt install git -y